auth0/docs/articles/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api.md

     2. Use the Auth0 access token to execute the request to the `/api/v2/users/{user_id}` endpoint.
     3. Use the IdP access token extracted from the user profile to make calls to the IdP API.

-Below we will explain those steps in detail.
+These steps are explained in detail below.

-## Create the client
+## Create a client

 You will need to create a client that you will call from your service to interact with the Auth0 Management API to obtain an Auth0 access token.

-To create the client, follow these steps:
+To create a client, follow these steps:

 1. Go to the [Clients](${uiURL}/#/applications) section of the Auth0 dashboard and click **Create Client**.
 Select **Non Interactive Clients** and click **Create**.
 Once the cient is created, copy the `Client ID` and `Client Secret` from the **Settings** page.